braintree/braintree-ios-visa-checkout/README.md

 **The Braintree iOS Visa Checkout SDK is currently in a limited release and the API is subject to change.**

-**The Braintree iOS Visa Checkout SDK requires Xcode 12+**.
+**The Braintree iOS Visa Checkout SDK requires Xcode 13+**.
 It permits a Deployment Target of iOS 12.0 or higher.

 ## Getting Started

-We recommend using [CocoaPods](https://github.com/CocoaPods/CocoaPods) to integrate the Braintree iOS Visa Checkout SDK with your project.
+We recommend using [Swift Package Manager](https://swift.org/package-manager/) or [CocoaPods](https://github.com/CocoaPods/CocoaPods) to integrate the BraintreeVisaCheckout SDK with your project.

 The Braintree iOS Visa Checkout SDK depends on and includes the Visa Checkout iOS SDK.
 Reference the [Visa Checkout](#visa-checkout) section for details on accessing the Visa Checkout iOS SDK.

+### Swift Package Manager

+To add the `BraintreeVisaCheckout` package to your Xcode project, select _File > Swift Packages > Add Package Dependency_ and enter `https://github.com/braintree/braintree-ios-visa-checkout.git` as the repository URL.
+Tick the checkboxes for the  `BraintreeVisaCheckout` library.

 ### CocoaPods